-Other assets include deferred financing costs, long-term portion of contributions receivable, investments in Waverley Surgery Center, L.P. ("Waverley"), investments in Stanford PET-CT ("PET-CT") and other long-term assets.
+Other assets include deferred financing costs, long-term portion of contributions receivable, investments in Stanford PET-CT, LLC ("PET-CT") and other long-term assets.

 Deferred financing costs represent costs incurred in conjunction with the issuance of SHC's long-term debt.
 These costs are amortized on a straight-line basis, which approximates the effective interest method, over the life of the debt.